opensearch-project/documentation-website/_search-plugins/ltr/searching-with-your-model.md

 ## Models!
 Filters!
 Even more!

-One advantage of having `sltr` as just another OpenSearch query is you can mix/match it with business logic and other.
+One advantage of having `sltr` as another OpenSearch query is you can mix/match it with business logic and other.
 We won't dive into these examples here, but we want to invite you to think creatively about scenarios, such as